asaumet230/drinkology-api/README.md

 docker-compose up -d
 ```

+Before starting the server, you need to change the environment variable for the MongoDB connection, which is located in `src/database/dbConfig.ts.` In the `dbConfig.ts` file, you should change the variable **MONGO_DB_CNN** to **DB_CNN**.
+This ensures that the database connection is established correctly.
+If you are using the local image, you should set the environment variable **MONGO_DB_CNN**.

 It's very important for this option that you do not modify anything that is already coded in the ***docker-compose.yml*** file, nor should you replace it with what's contained in the ***docker-compose.dev.yml*** or ***docker-compose.prod.yml*** files.
 Then, you proceed to execute the following commands:

-1. docker file .yaml.
-2. In the terminal, go to the folder that contains the project and run the following command:

 ```
 npm run tsc-dev